iamnaveenpaul/website/_posts/2019-12-25-javascript-basic-array-methods.md

 ---
+image: "/assets/default-social-image.png"
 title: JavaScript Basic Array Methods
-image: "/assets/default-social-image.png"
-categories: JavaScript-arrays
+categories: JavaScript-array
 ---

 In JavaScript, it is advised to go thru the Arrays.
 Now we would examine the role of the following function of array: